VowpalWabbit/vowpal_wabbit/wasm/README.md

     }
 ```

-### How-To log examples into a file or stringify examples for user-handled logging
+### How-To log examples into a file or stringify examples for user-handled logging (currently available for nodejs environments only)

 A log stream can be started which will create and use a `fs` write stream: